 1. Mercado La Boqueria, Barcelona

-I still remembering entering this colorful market for the first time.
+I still remember entering this colorful market for the first time.
 I was studying abroad in Granada and decided to visit Barcelona for the weekend.
 This was before I used the internet often, before I knew what a blog was, and before Tripadvisor had become one of my best friends.
-I stumbled into the iron faced beauty from the touristy Ramblas street, and picked out a juice for 1€.
+I stumbled across the iron faced beauty from the touristy Ramblas street and picked out a juice for 1€.
 I quickly drank it and grabbed another– and just as easily, I fell in love.
 Barcelona’s gorgeous iron sided market is truly a gem, despite claims by some that it has become too touristy.
-Take a walk around it’s colorful stalls, grab a bite at one of the crowded ones, and enjoy the ambiance!
-To arrive in Barcelona, check out Monarch flights to Barcelona.
+Take a walk around its colorful stalls, grab a bite at one of the crowded ones, and enjoy the ambiance!